Bill Norton (American football): Professional career

 After not being selected in the 2025 NFL draft, Norton signed with the Los Angeles Rams as an undrafted free agent.
 He was waived on August 26.
 The next day, Norton was re-signed to the practice squad.
+On January 27, 2026, he signed a reserve/futures contract with Los Angeles.

+On August 30, 2026, Norton was waived by the Rams as part of final roster cuts and re-signed to the practice squad.